 How are letters and parcels delivered?

-This information will be in your Residents' Handbook, or available from the building managers.
+This information will be in your Residents' Handbook, or available from staff at your accommodation.

 Who can I go to for support while living in accommodation?